Rates & other FAQs

 Do you work with interpreters?

 I’ve worked with interpreters in therapy practice for two years, and feel comfortable using a spoken foreign language interpreter or an ASL interpreter via telehealth.
-I have most experience working with Arabic and ASL interpreters, but also feel comfortable working with Eastern European, Latin American and Chinese Diaspora clients, and have a lot of experience working with clients from Southeast Asia.
+I have most experience working with Arabic and ASL interpreters, but also feel comfortable working with Eastern European, Latin American and Chinese Diaspora clients, and have a lot of experience working with clients from Southeast Asia, East Africa and the Middle East, primarily Iraq and Israel/Palestine.

 Are there conditions/issues you don’t treat?